OWASP/threat-dragon/README.md

 Lastly, by default, Threat Dragon will set the `secure` flag on cookies.
 To override this for development purposes, set the `NODE_ENV` environment variable to `development`.

-## Running the application

-Once your environment variables are set up, start the node web server:

-`npm start`

-If you then browse to `http://localhost:3000` you should see the running application.

 ## Building

 The basic build script is: